HOME

 St Michael & All Angels Church, Thursley

 The vicar of St Michael and All Angels launched (January 2008) an appeal to raise £30,000 to commission a leading glass engraver to create a screen to close off the vestry.
-The screen, in glass to allow light to continue to reach that corner of the church, has had an initial design proposed by the engraver Tracey Sheppard.
+The screen, in glass to allow light to continue to reach that corner of the church, had the initial design proposed by the engraver Tracey Sheppard approved.
 The large-scale drawings depict a 'Thursley Tree of Life' with a tree in a heathland setting licked by flames but bursting into life.
 Around the tree are a Dartford warbler, dragonflies and a lizard in ferns and gorse.
-The seven foot-high (2.1m) engraved and etched screen with two opening doors would be the church's first new work of art since the installation of the stained glass windows.
+The Dean of Guildford dedicated the screen's artwork in November.

 An unknown sailor, who was murdered nearby in 1786, after having been drinking in a pub in the village, is buried in the churchyard.
 Three men were tried and hanged at Hindhead for the crime.
+MORE HERE

 'I have seldom ridden on pleasanter ground than that which I found between Woolmer Forest and this beautiful village of Thursley.'
 William Cobbett 1823